Christ’s Impeccability and the Doctrine of God [Commentary on Browne: Article XV (1)]

 Nothing about temptation, properly understood, entails that the one who is tempted be able to sin.

 Before addressing the second point of whether Christ’s temptations could have been genuine if He was incapable of sin, it will be helpful to clarify the precise nature of the temptations He experienced.
 To begin with, part of what it means to say Christ was sinless is that Christ did not take on our inclination to sin, i.e., our concupiscence, for the desire to sin is itself sinful, as we have discussed with respect to Article IX.
 In Browne’s words, “God is of purer eyes than to behold iniquity.
 Much less can we suppose that God would take iniquity and corruption to Himself, into union with His own spotless purity and holiness.”[5]
 This means that Christ did not experience any temptations that would have been sinful in themselves, as William Shedd observes: “Our Lord was not tempted by the sinful lusts of pride, ambition, envy, malice, hatred, anger, jealousy, avarice, gluttony, voluptuousness, drunkenness; in short by evil desire or ‘concupiscence’ of any kind.”[6]
 Furthermore, “Founts of temptation may be classified as those that arise from external forces…and those that rather arise from or are exacerbated by the influence of the inward lusts.”[7]
 Since we have seen that Christ could not have experienced internal temptations of concupiscence while still being sinless, it follows that all of his temptations must have been external: “It is not possible for Christ to tempt himself, because God tempts no one (Jas 1:13).
 All his temptations must come from some external agency.”[8]
-This is best exemplified by Satan’s tempting of Christ in the wilderness.
+This is exemplified by Satan’s tempting of Christ in the wilderness.
 As for how best to characterize these temptations—since they were not inherently sinful—Steven J. Duby is worth quoting at length:

 The temptations of Christ are an occasion of painful, costly submission to the Father’s will because they involve Christ denying his natural desires and forgoing things that often would be, in ordinary circumstances, legitimate human pursuits.
 For Christ’s temptations to be true temptations, he does not need to have evil desires or to think that he can commit sin at any moment.
 Rather, he must have a natural human desire for something like food or the preservation of his own life and a painful sense of the relief it would bring to accept whatever it is that has been proposed to him but contradicts the plan of God (e.g., bread in the wilderness or circumventing the crucifixion).[9]